 This artifact could be 3000 years old.
 The sinew that attached to stone tip to the dart is still intact.

-Children under the age of 8 are free but must be accompanied by an adult at all times.
+(children under 8 are free but must be accompanied by an adult at all times)

-SPECIAL TOURS FOR YOUR GROUP - Metcalf Archaeological Consultants, Inc. can offer specialized tours for your group or club outside of our scheduled tours.
-(20 people minimum)
+SPECIAL TOURS FOR YOUR GROUP.
+Metcalf Archaeological Consultants, Inc. can offer specialized tours for your group or club outside of our scheduled tours (20 people minimum) Contact Ron for details.